jezzsantos/saastack/docs/design-principles/0050-domain-driven-design.md

 When a new value object is created, it must be constructed with a class factory method.
 This method will then be called from the Application Layer when a new value object needs to be created.

-> Instantiating an value object using a constructor directly is not permitted from outside of the domain.
+> Instantiating a value object using a constructor directly is not permitted from outside the domain.

 This class factory is to be given only parameters that are mandatory to construct the value object in a valid state when the value object is initially created.